- Prospective Students

 When must all prerequiste courses be completed?

-Students must complete all required major prerequisites by the beginning of the Autumn 2013 semester.
+Students admitted for Autumn Semester 2014 admission must complete all required major prerequisites by the beginning of the Autumn 2014 semester.

 I plan on applying to the Sociology specialization, where can I find the approved Natural Science GE list?